Harrix/harrix.dev-articles-2016-en/pvs-studio/pvs-studio.md

 ![The items in the Start Menu](img/pvs-studio_01.png)

+_Figure 9: The items in the Start Menu_

 Intuition told me that the item I needed should have the same name as the program.
 Click.
 And here it failed me and showed this message:

 ![Message when opening the program](img/pvs-studio_02.png)

+_Figure 10: Message when opening the program_

 Honestly, I grew worried quite a bit.
 You see, I mostly work in Qt and keep Visual Studio rather as a tutorial program for my students.